 Great Aerodrome in 1914.

-Zahm and Glenn Curtiss are seated at the lower right.
+Zahm and Charles Manly are seated at the lower right.
 Although

-Aerodrome to finally get it airborne, he used the Manly-Balzer
+Aerodrome to get it airborne, they used the Manly-Balzer

 Sir Hiram Maxim, in